 All-male panels, including all poc male panels, cater to the same power dynamics we see in dominant society.
 This includes one person talking too much, or the panelist don’t allow for dissenting views in constructive ways, or panelist want to show what they know instead of building on other panelist ideas, or they start name dropping and cred-upping (I think that might be a new term, showing off your credentials or trying to over cred other speakers).
 This website catalogs all-male panels, Hoffsome thumbs up to whoever created it.

-Instead of having all-male panels, be inclusive and work to find a woman of color to join the panel.
+Instead of having all-male panels, be inclusive and work to find a woman of color (and other intersectionalities — disabled women of color, LGBQTIA of color, youth or seniors women of color, etc.) to join the panel.
 Having a woman of color on the panel brings a different perspective and different views on the same topic.
 If we think back to last week’s blog post about creating Color Brave Spaces, this falls under creating space for multiple truths and stories.
 By designing the panel to look not only at racial equity but also gender diversity panels look differently and bring different perspectives forward.

 Lesson Three: Center and Design for People of Color, White people will be ok without being the focus